mscws/cws-caseworker-parent-portal/README.md

 * Updated user stories elaborations, including acceptance criteria

 # Design
-As a result of the research and discovery phase of the project, the Unisys Team created a number of artifacts that were used to facilitate further conversations with the end users as we designed and developed the prototype using an iterative and agile approach.
+As a result of the research and discovery phase of the project, the Unisys Team created a number of artifacts that were used to facilitate further conversations with the end users.
+We designed and developed the prototype using an iterative and agile approach.
 Our design artifacts are listed below.

 * Developed [Balsamiq low-fi interactive prototypes](https://github.com/mscws/cws-caseworker-parent-portal/tree/master/Low%20Fidelity%20mockups) - feedback from internal / user testing
 * Met with end users multiple times during development to test prototypes and gather their feedback both in person and electronically